By FAY ABUELGASIM and SAMY MAGDY

 The Sudan Doctors Committee said at least seven protesters were shot dead in Khartoum’s district of Bahri, two were killed in Khartoum and a 10th was killed in Omdurman.
 It said dozens of others were wounded, as security forces used what the committee called, “brutal repression” against protest rallies.

 Prime Minister Abdalla Hamdok is currently under house arrest in the capital of Khartoum.
 He and more than 100 other government officials were detained during the coup.
 Many have been kept in undisclosed locations.

-“The country cannot wait forever, so if he didn’t take the job, then someone else will definitely take it,” Gibreil Ibrahim, the finance minister of the deposed government, told The Associated Press late Tuesday.
+“The country cannot wait forever, so if he doesn’t take the job, then someone else will definitely take it,” Gibreil Ibrahim, the finance minister of the deposed government, told The Associated Press late Tuesday.

 He spoke to the AP ahead of rallies Wednesday in Khartoum and other cities across the country against the military’s takeover.
 Authorities have shut bridges linking Khartoum and its twin city of Omdurman and tightened security across the capital.
 Security forces fired live ammunition and tear gas at anti-coup protesters in at least one location in Khartoum, according to activists.

 The Sudan Doctors Committee said at least four protesters were shot dead in Khartoum’s district of Bahri, and a fifth was killed in Omdurman.
 It said dozens of others were wounded, as security forces used what it called, “brutal repression” against protest rallies.